Adventures in Babysitting: Plot

 After separating Daryl from a prostitute who is a runaway, Chris is reminded of Brenda.
 They are found and chased again by Graydon and Bleak but escape on the Chicago "L" train and wind up in the middle of a gang fight.
 Brad is injured when one of the gang leaders throws a switchblade onto his foot.
-They take Brad to the university hospital, where he receives a stitch.
+They take Brad to the university hospital where, to his embarrassment/disappointment, he receives a single stitch.
 They run into Pruitt, who is now on the run from his earlier attacks; he says that he replaced the windshield, but Dawson wants $50 for the tire.
 The kids come across a fraternity house party.
-There, a gentleman named Dan Lynch learns of Chris's problem and donates $45.
-He takes them to Dawson's Garage and drops them off.
+While there, a gentleman named Dan Lynch learns of Chris's problem and gets together $45 to give to her.
+He and Chris are obviously attracted to each other, and he offers to drive them to Dawson's Garage and drops them off there.

 When they find Dawson, his blond hair and sledgehammer lead Sara to believe that he is Thor.
-He denies them their car because of the $5 shortage, but when Sara offers him her toy Thor helmet, he changes his mind and lets them go.
-Meanwhile, Joe Gipp tells Bleak about their troubles; the three are waiting to follow them.
-The kids find the restaurant where Mike was supposed to take Chris and discover that he is with a girl called Sesame Plexer.
-Sara slips away to look at a toy store while Chris confronts Mike.
-Brad stands up for Chris, but is reluctant to hit Mike, so Daryl kicks Mike into a table, ruining his dinner and causing a commotion.
-Bleak spots Sara, and Graydon chases her to an office building where she hides; the others note her disappearance and follow, accidentally coming across the Andersons' party.
-After Sara climbs out an open window and slides down the building, Chris spots her and they run upstairs to help.
+He denies them their car because of the $5 shortage, but when Sara offers him her Thor helmet, he has a change of heart and lets them go.
+Meanwhile, Joe Gipp has told Bleak about their troubles, and the three are lying in wait for the kids.
+The kids pass the restaurant where Mike was supposed to take Chris and discover him there with another girl.
+Sara slips away to look at a toy store while Chris confronts Mike, who leaves Chris visibly hurt after downplaying their relationship.
+Brad stands up for Chris but is reluctant to hit Mike, so Daryl kicks Mike into a table, ruining his dinner and causing a commotion.
+Bleak spots Sara, and Graydon chases her to an office building where she hides; the others realize she is missing and follow, accidentally coming across the office party the Andersons are attending.
+After Sara climbs out an open window and slides down the building, with Graydon climbing out after her, Chris spots her and they run upstairs to help.

-After the group pulls Sara from outside the window, Bleak intervenes on them.
+After the group pulls Sara from outside the window, Bleak intervenes.
 Joe knocks his boss unconscious, before giving him a Playboy magazine that Daryl had stolen, which contained important notes that the criminals wanted.
 The kids retrieve Brenda from the bus station and rush home, avoiding the Andersons on Interstate 290.
 Once home, Chris cleans up the mess left earlier, settling into place just as the Andersons enter.
-Just as Chris is leaving, Dan arrives with one of Sara's missing skates.
-With Sara's encouragement, Chris and Dan reconcile and kiss.
+As Chris is leaving, Dan arrives with one of Sara's missing skates.
+With Sara's encouragement, Chris and Dan kiss.

+A post-credits scene shows Graydon still stuck outside the building.